Arunnimmala07/msvsd2stepadc/README.md

 ## NGSPICE

-[NGSPICE](https://ngspice.sourceforge.io/)ngspice is the open source spice simulator for electric and electronic circuits and it is a SPICE compatible.
+[NGSPICE](https://ngspice.sourceforge.io/) ngspice is the open source spice simulator for electric and electronic circuits and it is a SPICE compatible.
+Download the [ngspice-39.tar.gz](https://sourceforge.net/projects/ngspice/files/ng-spice-rework/39/ngspice-39.tar.gz/download) and extract the file by using the commands as below.

 Note: ngspice does not provide schematic entry.
 Its input is command line or file based